AlenToma/EntityWorker.Core/Documentation/SearchWithPagination.md

             settings.TotalPages = Math.Ceiling(data.ExecuteCount().ConvertValue<decimal>() / settings.PageSize).ConvertValue<int>();
             data = data.Skip(settings.SelectedPage / settings.PageSize).Take(settings.PageSize);
             settings.Result = data.Execute();
-            return settings; // here after you could use the data to post it back as json or use any other way }
+            return settings; // here after you could use the data to post it back as json or use it any other way }

         // we could call this method like